purescript-codegen/purescript-js-object/README.md

 ```

-There are three cool properties of this generic method of binding to JS object:
+There are two nice properties of this generic method of binding to JS object:

-  * `JSObject` is a data type provided by the lib and there is nothing special about it.
-You can provide your own wrappers around the "API row" if you want to encode some additional invariant on this level - all helpers are polymorphic on this part (we use just a parameter in the lib like this `obj` in `runEffectMth1 :: ... => Proxy s -> obj mth -> a1 -> Effect b`).

   * whenever we feed the "method name proxy" to the one of `runEffectMth*` helpers there is no additional overhead - we get back a function which is not dependent on any type class dict and is only passing the rest of the arguments to the uncurried object method by using standard `runEffectFn*` under the hood.

-  * we can reuse binding functions to different objects as long as they share a particular method signature - we can even think about parts of the row as parts of TS interface and about the particular object as an implementation of it.
+  * we can use the same binding functions to different objects as long as they share a particular method signature / interface.
+We can think about the row as the TS interface and about the particular object as an instance which implements it.
 The above example could be written as:

   ```purescript
   type IncreaseInterface r = ( increase :: EffectMth0 Unit | r)